peter88213/yw-cnv/docs/template/help-adv.md

 text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
 File name suffix is `_manuscript`.

+-  Chapters and scenes can neither be rearranged nor deleted.
+-  You can split scenes by inserting headings or a scene divider:
+    -  *Heading 1* --› New chapter title (beginning a new section).
+    -  *Heading 2* --› New chapter title.
+    -  `* * *` --› Scene divider.

 You can write back the scene contents and the chapter/part headings to the yWriter 7 project file with the [Export to yWriter](@help@#export-to-ywriter) command.
 Comments right at the beginning of the scenes are written back as scene titles.

-Chapters and scenes can neither be rearranged nor deleted.
-Added chapters and scenes are not taken into account when writing back.

 [Top of page](#top)